-If staff or parents witness abuse or neglect by another staff member or parent, they must notify the director immediately.
+If staff or parents witness abuse or neglect by another staff member or parent they must notify the director immediately.
 A written report specifying exactly what was observed must be submitted to the director.
 We have a zero tolerance policy for this type of behavior or treatment toward anyone under the age of 18.
 If staff is involved in an act of abuse and neglect, the staff members will be subject to the following:

-- The disciple in the center's Personnel Policy The question of suspending a staff member during the investigation will be decided by the program director, and executive director. - The decision as to whether the staff member should be allowed to stay working or suspended from work will be based on the allegations and safety of the children.
+- The disciple in the center's Personnel Policy - The question of suspending a staff member during the investigation will be decided by the program director, and executive director. - The decision as to whether the staff member should be allowed to stay working or suspended from work will be based on the allegations and safety of the children.

 The administration has the responsibility to protect (including notification of the parent and/or guardian) once there is an allegation of abuse and/or neglect of a child enrolled in the program.
 Steps will be taken to provide the victims of abuse and/or neglect with medical services as needed.
 Staff are protected by law (refer to Connecticut General Statues, Section 171-101e) from discrimination or retaliation for reporting abuse and/or neglect.
 Each staff member is trained in reporting suspected child abuse and neglect on a yearly basis.
-Administrative actions (we support zero tolerance for abuse and neglect) will be implemented should there be an allegation that a staff member abused and/or neglected a child.
+Administrative actions (we support zero tolerance for abuse and/or neglected a child.
 All records will be maintained and kept in the incident/accident report folder as well as in the child or staff number.